-However, patient involvement in the development of STPs before their submission to NHS England has been minimal (see our page on Patient engagement and consultation) In addition, STPs are not being developed by CCGs, local authorities or other bodies that are under statutory requirements to consult, but by a new organisational form – a ‘footprint’ – that has no formal existence.
-This means that the obligations and accountability of footprints are unclear and that STPs have no legal basis.
+However, patient involvement in the development of STPs before their submission to NHS England was minimal (see our page on Patient engagement and consultation) In addition, STPs were not developed by CCGs, local authorities or other bodies that are under statutory requirements to consult, but by a new organisational form – a ‘footprint’ – that had no formal existence.
+This means that their obligations and accountability are unclear.

 iv) Lack of financial credibility

 There are growing doubts about the credibility of STPs as cost saving measures.
-A review of the 44 ‘footprints’ by the British Medical Association finds the claim that STPs will save £26 billion from NHS and social care budgets is unrealistic:
+A review of the 44 ‘footprints’ by the British Medical Association found the claim that STPs would save £26 billion from NHS and social care budgets to be unrealistic:

 - most savings depend on the injection of capital up front in order to update or build new health facilities – but this money is not available.
 It’s estimated that, collectively, ‘footprints’ will need £9.5 billion of capital funding to create the infrastructure necessary to deliver the STPs;

-- there is virtually no evidence to suggest that the large scale reshaping of hospital services will improve NHS finances;
+- In the UK there is virtually no evidence to suggest that the large scale reshaping of hospital services will improve NHS finances;

 - Although most STPs claim that they can cut costs by moving services out of hospitals, research suggests otherwise, especially within five years;